10 Iceland Hidden Gems - A local's guide to off-the-beaten-path adventure in Iceland

 Funny enough I have seen some amazing photos from this site, especially in twilight playing with the otherworldly feel to it.
 Use your imagination when you are there and see what fun photographs you come up with.
 This place is also a very nice stop to spot northern lights in winter since the area around is flat and you can be sheltered.

-Hrossaborg has a good shelter to take cover or having a picnic during any time of year but a fantastic site during twilight hours in the darker months in Iceland.
+Hrossaborg has a good shelter to take cover or have a picnic during any time of year but a fantastic site during twilight hours in the darker months in Iceland.

 BEST ACCOMMODATION OPTIONS IN HROSSABORG AREA